Zenit News Agency

-ZENIT is a non-profit news agency that reported on the Catholic Church and matters important to it from the perspective of Catholic doctrine.
-Its motto is "The world seen from Rome."
+ZENIT is a non-profit news agency that reports on the Catholic Church and matters important to it from the perspective of Catholic doctrine.
+Its motto is "The world seen from Rome".

 Mission

 The ZENIT Internet site describes the perspective of the agency as one which was "convinced of the extraordinary richness of the Catholic Church's message, particularly its social doctrine [...] [and which] sees this message as a light for understanding today's world."
 ZENIT's "compass is the social doctrine of the Church, summarized in the Compendium published by the Pontifical Council for Justice and Peace" of the Holy See.

 The name "ZENIT" denotes "zenith" in many languages, being the highest point in the sky that the Sun reaches, which was a symbol associated with Jesus Christ by early Christians.

 Presence

 ZENIT began publication in 1997, and published in seven languages at its peak.
 By its own account, ZENIT had 520,000 email subscribers and its articles have been reprinted in more than 100,000 media sources.

 A number of Catholic authors have cited ZENIT reports in their printed works.

 The agency suspended its "daily and weekly services in Spanish, English, and Italian" at the end of 2020, citing the COVID-19 pandemic.
 Most operations resumed by mid-2022.